i-max-xi/Book-Worm/README.md

 ## Acknowledgement:
    - Big thanks to Microverse.
-   - Hat tip to W3css and every website that trained me to code.
+   - Hat tip to W3css and every website that made coding easy for me.
    - etc.

 ## 📝 License